"And as you wish that others would do to you, do so to them."

 • Extensive knowledge through having read a rich and varied range of texts.

-• Relationships, including different types and in different settings, including online.
+• Relationships, including different types and in different settings, including those online.

-• How to identify, assess and manage risk, rather than simply the avoidance of risk for self and others.
+• How to identify, assess and manage risk, rather than just the avoidance of risk for self and others.

-• How to identify safe behaviour and as well as strategies to employ in different settings, including online in an increasingly connected
+• How to identify safe behaviour and as well as strategies to employ in different settings, including how to behave online in an increasingly connected world.

 • Diversity and equality in all its forms.